 Growing them as annuals gives you many advantages.
 You can have them in your regular garden rotation.
 (Don’t have strawberries follow the tomato family).
 This method also keep diseases from building up.

+For Zone 6 friends you can also plant strawberries in fall.
 When you plant them in the fall the plants will have plenty of time to get established.
 Strawberries are daylight sensitive so when planted in September they will put energy into the root system.
 They will not make blossoms.
+This helps create a hardy plant.

 Mulch them heavily over the winter.
 Then in spring pull back the mulch.
 The berries will be ready to make sweet large fruits.